EXCLUSIVE-U.S. prepares crackdown on Huawei's global chip supply -sources

 By Karen Freifeld, David Shepardson and Alexandra Alper

-One of the sources said the rule-change is aimed at restricting the sale of sophisticated chips to Huawei and not older, more commoditized and widely-available semiconductors.
+One of the sources said the rule-change is aimed at curbing sales of chips to Huawei by Taiwan Semiconductor Manufacturing Co 2330.TW, a major producer of chips for Huawei's HiSilicon unit, as well as the world's largest contract maker.

 Most chip manufacturers rely on equipment produced by U.S. companies like KLA Corp KLAC.O, Lam Research LRCX.O and Applied Materials AMAT.O, according to a report last year from China's Everbright Securities.